Diabetes-related Diseases

 Safe Driving in Ramadan

-In Holy Ramadan many behaviors appear among drivers, especially before Iftar “Breakfasting”.
-So, many of them use maximum speed to get home in time before Iftar “Breakfasting” and those who are fasting may suffer from a temporary low blood glucose levels and dehydration during fasting, which sometimes leads to feeling unwellness or drowsiness and dizziness, in addition to low levels of concentration, so all these factors call for more caution while driving and traveling during Ramadan.
+During the month of Ramadan, drivers are more prone to many behaviors, especially before Iftar “Breakfasting”, so many of them drive too fast to get home in time before Iftar.
+Also, those who are fasting may suffer from temporary low blood glucose levels and dehydration, which sometimes leads to feeling unwell or dizzy, in addition to low levels of concentration.
+All these factors call for more caution while driving and traveling during Ramadan.

-To ensure safety of you and others during the Holy Month, be aware of fatigue and know stress and tiredness signs while driving:
+To ensure your safety and the safety of others during the Holy Month, be aware of stress and know signs of stress and tiredness while driving:

 • Excessive yawning.